laggron42/Laggrons-Dumb-Cogs/docs/instantcommands.rst

 InstantCommands is designed to create new commands and listeners directly from Discord.
 You just need basic Python and discord.py knowledge.

+You can also edit the Dev's environment added with Red 3.4.6.

 Here's an example of his it works: